sandeepthalapanane/sandeepthalapanane.github.io/index.md

 ## Projects I've Done

-Modeling of a High speed camera robot
+Modeling of a High speed camera mobile manipulator
   - October 2022 to December 2022
-  	- Designed a High speed cam model with a mobile platform and formulated the Kinematics and Dynamics of the robot links.
+  	 - Designed a High speed camera robot arm model with a mobile platform and formulated the Kinematics and Dynamics of the robot links.
   	 - Built a ROS package and simulated in a custom made Gazebo environment and visualized camera attached at the end effector using RViz.
   	 - Developed a python program to operate robot arms, camera and reach the desired position by moving the robot using a mobile platform and planned trajectories using MoveIt.

 Implementing the Wall following Algorithm to drive a robot to a goal
  - November 2022